Dane-Fisher/mqtt_packets/readme.md

 # Overview
-H2o Degree uses mqtt as its main data flow pipeline.
+H2o Degree uses [MQTT](https://mqtt.com) as its main data flow pipeline.
 Devices such as thermostats, water meters , etc generate basic metrics; these metrics are polled by gateways usually in a mesh network and then sent to over mqtt to applications that will consume said data for various purposes.
 In an attempt to organize / standardize this process, the h2o engineering team came up with a way to structure the different types of data so that applications consuming it will know what the data structure of a certian device(s) will look like.